odoo/documentation/applications/accounting/others/analytic/usage.rst

 management of the time that employees work on the different customer cases.

-Invoiceing for the different cases is a bit unusual.
+Invoicing for the different cases is a bit unusual.
 The cases do not match any entry in the general account nor do they come from purchase or sales invoices.
 They are represented by the various analytic operations and do not have exact counterparts in the general accounts.
 They are calculated